udayakumar-s/ej2-angular-docs/ej2-angular/pivotview/hyper-link.md

 {% previewsample "page.domainurl/code-snippet/pivot-grid/getting-started-cs172" %}

-## Hyperlink for value cells
+## Hyperlink for row headers

-The pivot table has an option to show hyperlink option for value cells alone that are currently in display.
-To do so, user need to set [`showValueCellHyperlink`](https://ej2.syncfusion.com/angular/documentation/api/pivotview/hyperlinkSettings/#showvaluecellhyperlink) to **true**.
+The pivot table has an option to show hyperlink option for row header cells alone that are currently in display.
+To do so, user need to set [`showRowHeaderHyperlink`](https://ej2.syncfusion.com/angular/documentation/api/pivotview/hyperlinkSettings/#showrowheaderhyperlink) to **true**.

 {% tabs %}
 {% highlight ts tabtitle="app.component.ts" %}